 However, because different materials and fabrics offer different levels of protection, it is important to evaluate your needs before purchasing flame resistant clothing.

 An Overview of Flame Resistant Fabrics:

 A range of branded fabrics are used in the manufacturing of FR clothing, including Protera, Indura, Indura Ultra Soft, Nomex IIIA, Excel FR, Excel FR Comfortouch, and Cool Touch, to name a few.
 These fabrics also span the range of fibers used to create them, including cotton and wool as well as Nomex, Kevlar, and modacrylic.

 There are two ways to make a fabric flame resistant: by using an inherently flame resistant fiber, or by treating the fabric with chemicals called flame-retardants.
 Modacrylic and Nomex are both inherently flame resistant fibers, meaning that garments made with these fibers will never lose their FR properties.
 Other FR garments made of brand-name fabrics use everyday fibers treated with flame-retardants to infuse them with flame resistant properties.
-For example, Indura and Indura Ultra Soft are made of 100 percent cotton and a cotton/nylon blend respectively, which are then treated with an ammonia curing process to obtain their flame resistant properties.
+For example, Indura and Indura Ultra Soft are made of 1 cotton and a cotton/nylon blend respectively, which are then treated with an ammonia curing process to obtain their flame resistant properties.

 Fabric characteristics like fiber type, weight and construction affect the level of protection offered by clothing.
 The National Fire Protection Agency (NFPA) 70E is a set of standards for electrical safety in the workplace that identify various levels of Hazard Risk Categories (HRC) and recommend the level of protection a worker's FR clothing should provide.